hxzhao527/goproxy/README.md

     docker-compose up

 ## Extra
-1. set $GOPROXY to change your proxy or disable the proxy
+1. set $GOPROXY to chain your proxy or disable the proxy

+## TODO
+1. abstract `download` allow private/inner download